-For the Annual Rate Card proposed by the Rate Card Amendments, the proposed rate increases for Market Activity Fees,115 which would be applicable to all dealers who conduct municipal market business, and for Municipal Advisor Professional Fee, which would be applicable to all municipal advisory firms, are intended to pay for the expenses of operating and administering the Board, including execution of the MSRB's Strategic Plan for ongoing technology and data investments, and would occur regardless of which fee structure the MSRB would adopt.
-Aside from the proposed rate increases for this Annual Rate Card, the Board does not believe the proposed Annual Rate Card Process would create any additional costs for regulated entities when compared to the current fee structure, as the aggregate fees assessed using the proposed Annual Rate Card Process over the course of multiple years would be equivalent to the aggregate fees assessed using the current fee structure, except with less year-to-year fluctuation since over or under revenue assessments related to market volatility would be operationalized through the Rate Card Process.
+For the Annual Rate Card proposed by the Rate Card Amendments, the proposed rate increases for Market Activity Fees,120 which would be applicable to all dealers who conduct municipal market business, and for Municipal Advisor Professional Fee, which would be applicable to all municipal advisory firms, are intended to pay for the expenses of operating and administering the Board, including execution of the MSRB's Strategic Plan for ongoing technology and data investments, and would occur regardless of which fee structure the MSRB would adopt.
+Aside from the proposed rate increases for this Annual Rate Card, the Board does not believe the proposed Annual Rate Card Process would create any additional costs for regulated entities when compared to the current fee structure, as the aggregate fees assessed using the proposed Annual Rate Card Process over the course of multiple years would be

-114 See, e.g., related discussion supra under "Proposed Annual Rate Card Approach - Objectives of the Annual Rate Card" and "Proposed Annual Rate Card Approach - Process for Setting the Annual Rate Card."
+119 See, e.g., related discussion supra under "Proposed Annual Rate Card Approach - Objectives of the Annual Rate Card" and "Proposed Annual Rate Card Approach - Process for Setting the Annual Rate Card."

-115 These increases would be the first rate increases to any of the three Market Activity Fees since Fiscal Year 2011.
+120 These increases would be the first rate increases to any of the three Market Activity Fees since Fiscal Year 2011.
 As mentioned above, the Transaction Fee was last raised in Fiscal Year 2011 and the Trade Count Fee was initiated in Fiscal Year 2011 as the technology fee.
 The Underwriting Fee was not changed in Fiscal Year 2011 but was last changed in Fiscal Year 2016, when it was reduced.
 In addition, the annual and initial fees paid by both dealers and municipal advisory firms were last raised in Fiscal Year 2016.